 Living with CF was akin to being a spy.
 I would live my ‘normal’ life at home, have my ‘normal’ friends at school, and do ‘normal’ stuff.
 Then I would go into hospital for a few weeks at a time where I had my hospital life complete with hospital school and my CF friends.

 I would turn it on and off at ‘normal’ school when I was with my friends, in social situations, and especially when I was at school.
-If a friend died, then I would go to school as normal the next day and try to focus on my schoolwork.
+If a friend died, I simply went to school the next day as though nothing had happened as I tried to focus on my schoolwork.
 Study was my escape.
 Throughout primary and secondary I basically had to keep my shit together – more for other people than myself.
 And so there was home and there was hospital.
 But like any good spy, I could seamlessly go from hospital to ‘normal’ with barely giving it a second thought.
 It also helped that my illness was invisible.

 Although I’d be physically better, I’d often start back at school spent and raw.
 Any admission had the probability to cut you to the quick, especially when a friend had died and often in horrific circumstances.
 In hospital I had my tribe.
-And it was tribal – I’m not using cultural appropriation here.
-We had elders, there was a hierarchy, there were short lived disputes, and we were unusually close.
+And it was tribal.
+I’m not using cultural appropriation here; we had elders, there was a hierarchy, we pooled resources; there were short lived disputes, and we were unusually close.

-I doubt my school friends would have known the gravity of my situation, but I really didn’t want them to.
+I doubt my school friends would have known the gravity of my situation, but I didn’t really want them to.
 Ever the actress, I was always ‘fine’.
 I’d rocket in to the school grounds with my big voice, drop my bag and I’d be back to myself.
 It never failed to please me when I returned to school, because I could get lost in the minutiae of being a teenager – music, boys, exams, who was doing what.
 I was just like every other school girl, and that’s how I wanted it to be.
 That’s how I needed it to be.
-Adaptation was one skill I had mastered by the time I was six.
+Adaptation was the one skill I had mastered by the time I was six years old.

-And so through all phases of my life until I turned eighteen I was tethered to this place.
-As I stood with Mum I felt a gentle cadence flow through me.
-The place was silent thanks to a public holiday, so there were no people, no noise, and no dust.
+And so through all phases of my life until I turned eighteen I was tethered to this place and as I stood with Mum I felt a gentle cadence move through me like a l mood.
+The place was silent because of a public holiday, so there were no people, no noise, and no dust.
 That morning I was trying to think of something I could take with me to the site, so I took a piece of tumbled rose quartz and after a little prayer of thanks, I threw it into the pit.
 Half of my heart will always be there, so I thought that fitting.